foomo/foomo-docs/foomo/docs/security/macos.md

   - [ ] Encrypt [Time Machine](https://support.apple.com/en-us/HT201250) backups; restrict to approved destinations only, such as a designated, encrypted network share, to prevent data leakage via backups.

 - Software Update and Patching
-  - [ ] Enable automatic OS updates, app updates, background updates, and Rapid Security Responses.
+  - [ ] Enable automatic OS updates, app updates, background updates, and Rapid Security Responses (RSR).
 Timely patching is one of the most effective security measures.
     ```bash
     # Manually check for available software updates
     softwareupdate -l